1. PIXCI® Imaging Drivers: Video for Linux Driver (V4L2)

 Most third party applications support the image and pixel format of PIXCI® frame grabbers for analog cameras in 8 bit depth mode.
 Third party applications might object to the atypical, larger than usual, resolutions offered by the PIXCI® A110 and A310.
 Third party applications might not support 10 bit depth modes.

-Most third party applications should support the image and pixel format of PIXCI® frame grabbers for digital cameras in 8 bit monochrome mode; but may not support 10/12/14/16 bit depths, or Bayer format, or atypical resolutions.
-Third party applications generally don’t support image and pixel formats involving ‘multi-tap correction’ or ‘bit-packing’.
+Most third party applications should support the image and pixel format of PIXCI® frame grabbers for digital cameras in 8 bit monochrome or RGB mode; but may not support 10/12/14/16 bit depths, or Bayer format, or atypical resolutions.
+Third party applications generally don't support image and pixel formats involving ''multi-tap correction'' or ''bit-packing''.

-The open-source ‘v4l2exam.c’, provided at http://linuxtv.org/docs.php, is an excellent starting point for writing custom applications intending to incorporate PIXCI® frame grabbers via the PIXCI® V4L2 driver.
+The open-source ''v4l2exam.c'', or the ''v4l2‑ctl'' application, provided at www.linuxtv.org are excellent starting points for writing custom applications intending to incorporate PIXCI® frame grabbers via the PIXCI® V4L2 driver.

 Compatibility